QuranHub/quranhub-android/README.md

 **[View Releases](https://github.com/QuranHub/quranhub-android/releases)**

-If you Watch this repository, GitHub will send you an email every time we publish an update.
+If you watch this repository, GitHub will send you an email every time we publish an update.

 ## Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.